1uokun/ant-design-mobile-rn/components/date-picker-view/demo/basic.md

 import React from 'react';
 import { ScrollView, Text } from 'react-native' import { DatePickerView } from '@ant-design/react-native';
-import { DatePickerFilter } from '@ant-design/react-native/lib/date-picker/date-picker-utils'
+import type { DatePickerFilter } from '@ant-design/react-native'

 const now = new Date()